 - 1. With the monitor in either Warm Up Mode (flashing green LED) or Sampling Mode (solid green LED), access the Setup Menu by pressing the ENTER key twice. - 2.
 Scroll to the bottom right of the screen to select the "Service Mode Entry" option. - 3.
 With the "Service Mode Entry" option highlighted, press ENTER twice to enter Service Mode. - 4.
 Scroll to the "SYSTEM" option and press ENTER. - 5.
 Scroll to the "MORE" option and press ENTER.
 Note that "MORE" will flash when it is selected. - 6.
 Scroll to and select the "IR DIGIPOT" option (see below) and press ENTER. - 7.
 Use the UP and DOWN arrows to adjust the MW reading to 450 (or as close as possible).
-When at the proper value, press ESC once.
+Then press ESC once.

-Figure 5-1.
-Sample DIGIPOT Readings
+Figure 40 Sample DIGIPOT Readings